A Quick Guide to Men's Wedding Band Styles

 Not to be forgotten are the non-traditional metals like strong, lightweight titanium, and shiny, lustrous sterling silver.
-There are also the alternative ring materials like wood, leather, and carbon fiber.
+There are also alternative ring materials like wood, leather, and carbon fiber.

 Wedding Band Finishes

 Once you find that special wedding band material that speaks to you, the next step is choosing the style.
 Do you want the band to be wide or thin?
 Should the fit be snug or loose?
-Guys with bigger hands will usually find wider wedding bands to be more comfortable, while a narrow wedding band is usually better for guys with smaller hands or more slender fingers.
+Guys with bigger hands will usually find wider wedding bands to be more comfortable, while a narrow wedding band is better for guys with smaller hands or more slender fingers.